SyedAbbasHasanZaidi/A-Software-engineer-in-a-time-of-AI-/README.md

 - Focused on invariants (must always be true)
 - Designed for verification, not suggestion

-Think of each system like a fractal, it is both the larger system and ord part of a system.
-This is how system engineering should be, modules that abide by core principles but open to different implementations.
+Think of every system as a fractal: it is simultaneously a complete system on its own and a component of a larger system.
+This is the essence of systems engineering — designing modules that adhere to core principles while remaining flexible enough to support multiple implementations.